 - It was only in my right breast; my left breast is clear.

-- The cancer is hormone receptor positive for both estrogen and progesterone.
+- The cancer was hormone receptor positive for both estrogen and progesterone.
 This means that effective treatment options were available.

 - It was protein receptor (HER2) negative, which means that it was slow-growing.

 - The cancer was multi-centric, which means that there were multiple tumors across multiple (in my case, two) breast quadrants.

 - Because it was multi-centric, a lumpectomy was not an option; instead, a full mastectomy of my right breast was necessary.

 - My mastectomy was on June 20, 2016.
 They found 12 tumors, the largest being 1.8cm.
 Due to size alone, this would be considered Stage 1.
 However, during the surgery, they performed a sentinel lymph node biopsy, and found one positive lymph node, which upgraded my cancer to Stage 2a – see the middle drawing on the Stage 2a description and that’s me (tumor <2cm; but with cancer spread to lymph nodes).

 - Due to the positive lymph node finding, I had a full body (CT) and bone scan done.
 The results were negative – no “distant disease” was found.
 This means the cancer had not metastasized, which was very good news.

 About my Chemotherapy treatment: